{-# OPTIONS --cubical-compatible #-}

 infixr 5 _β·_ data List (A : Set) : Set where -- enter `β·` by `\::` [] : List A _β·_ : A β List A β List A

 a parameter.
-In effect, for each type A
+In effect, for each type A, a new

 parameters, we would be forced to repeat ourselves, for instance with